 Intro to Ratios

-• The concept of scale factor is introduced as a crucial element in solving ratio problems, allowing for the simplification of calculations and the establishment of relationships between parts and wholes.
+- The concept of scale factor is introduced as a powerful shortcut for simplifying calculations and understanding the relationship between ratios and absolute quantities.

 Q: Can you explain what a scale factor is?
 In the problem with boys and girls, why do we take 7n - 3n?